AGresvig/reveal.js.enhanced/README.md

 See `jade/slides.jade` for an example, and view the docs in Gofigure's repo.
 Use it as you wish but I find that including the gofigure-code in a script-tag on the slide in which it is drawn, and running it on the event triggered when the slide is shown (using the `data-state` attribute of the slide tag) makes sense.

-**Read below for all that the original Reveal framework has to offer, and how to get started.**
+**Read below for all that the original Reveal.js has to offer, and how to get started.**

 ---